 Hidden Costs And Challenges

 One other aspect to mention is costs.
 The main initial fee is $129, which gets members a starter kit that contains some of the products, along with business tools.
 There also seems to be no requirement to make purchases yourself.

 Even so, there is a sales requirement.
-You need to hit $500 in sales every 6 months to stay active in the company.
-The total here is high but it is spread across 6 months, rather than being a lower monthly requirement.
+You need to hit $500 in sales every six months to stay active in the company.
+The total here is high but it is spread across six months, rather than being a lower monthly requirement.

 That pattern actually works well.
 It gives you more flexibility and means that you can have a few low sales months without it being an issue.
-And realistically, if you can’t make $500 of sales within a 6 month period, direct sales probably isn’t the best field for you.
+And realistically, if you can’t make $500 of sales within six months, direct sales probably isn’t the best field for you.

-Nevertheless, this pattern can create a pressure to purchase for some people.
+Nevertheless, this pattern can create pressure to purchase for some people.
 For example, if you fall just under that amount, you might choose to buy yourself to push the total over the required margin.
 Doing so may not be a major issue but it can be easy to end up spending more than you’re earning.

 Additionally, there are extra requirements if you go into the higher ranks of the company.